nathanielBellamy/NixPi/nixos/README.md

 ## NixOs Running on a Raspberry Pi 4B

-- This directory contains examples of all files that have been added and/or modified in order to get NixOs running on a Raspberry Pi 4B.
+- This directory contains examples of files that have been added and/or modified in order to get NixOs running on a Raspberry Pi 4B.
+- This is an ongoing project.

 ## WiFi
 - to get wifi working